gregorio-nic/computational-intelligence/Labs/Lab_09/README.md

 We started thinking about how we could mantain some diversity among our population.
 We decided to implement an algorithm following the island idea.

-In order to do so, we generated xxx different population of xxx individuals each and made them evolve (recombination using the crossover function and mutation) separately, exploiting *migration* every xxx "separated" generations.
+In order to do so, we generated 10 different population of 15 individuals each and made them evolve (recombination using the crossover function and mutation) separately, exploiting *migration* every 5 "separated" generations.
-After each era (= num of generations on separate islands), we selected the 2 best individuals of each island and put them in another island, randomly.
+After each era (= num of generations on separate islands), we selected the 2 best individuals of each island and put them on another island, randomly.
 After this operation, the separate evolution would take again place and so on.

 ## Initialization
 We decided to initialize the population randomly and distributing the individuals on the different islands.